Nasir-6/health-first-front-end-project/README.md

 ## What we learnt
-- How to wireframe an application and use HTML, CSS and vanilla JS to develop a basic game
+- How to plan and develop an application and use HTML, CSS and ReactJS to develop a booking system application
 - How to use GitHub for collaboration (using branches and dealing with merge conflicts)
+- Connecting an external Java/SpringBoot Back-end to a React front-end
+- The structuring of a React application to ensure states are at a suitable level within the app - This aims to minimise prop-drilling whilst still allowing access to states where needed
+- The use of conditional rendering to show certain buttons or pages in different scenarios
+- The use of React Hooks (UseEffect, UseState)
+- The use of SessionStorage to keep track of logged-in user
+- The use of ReactRouter to create a multipage React App
+- The importance of developing the back-end with the front-end application in mind
+- Security issues arising from using the url as a means of holding user information
-- Using flexbox, grid and media queries for a responsive design
+- The use of flexbox, grid and media queries to create a responsive web application (including a collapsing navbar menu)
-- Using external npm packages in our projects (Canvas-confetti and FontAwesome)
-- Incorporating promises/await/setTimeout to simulate a CPU turn
+- The access to the various input types within HTML forms (date, time etc.)

 ## Future improvements
-- Write tests for JS features
+- Write tests for JS/ReactJs features
-- Incorporate online play using websockets
+- Complete the SignUp section to allow new doctors/patients to register
 - Show expired appointments and upcoming appointments (date order)
+- Use Redux to manage states throughout the application (Useful for keeping track of logged-in user across the app, rather than using SessionStorage)

 ## Contributors